Anterior accessory saphenous vein

-It becomes very often insufficient, causing important varicose veins with an autonomous course and often is the only insufficient vein present on a patient.
+This change occurred in 2024 when there was a significant announcement by a task force endorsed by the American Venous Forum, the American Vein and Lymphatic Society (AVLS) and the UIP to drop the term "accessory."

+They explained in a series of publications and presentations that it became evident to many specialists caring for venous patients that there was a lack of clarity regarding the terminology of the anterior accessory saphenous vein.
+The term “accessory” implied that the vein was a superficial tributary.
+However, its anatomic features, accepted treatment approaches, and clinical outcomes after treatment supported its role as a truncal vein, similar to the great saphenous vein (GSV) and small saphenous vein (SSV).

+This discordance led to confusion about the optimal treatment modalities and restrictive payer coverage inconsistencies.
+Therefore, there was momentum to develop a process to evaluate whether the terminology should evolve to provide more clarity on this distinction.
+This led to the formation of a multispecialty working group with representatives from the AVLS, AVF, and UIP.
+Ultimately, a consensus was made to drop the term “accessory” and simply use the term anterior saphenous vein (ASV).

 Structure

 Usually it joins GSV very near the saphenous-femoral junction at the saphenous arch or can drain directly in the femoral vein.
 It can drain below the saphenous arch or in a GSV tributary.
 Sometimes it can drain in the external pudendal vein (which can communicate with an ovarian vein) and be the reason of a varicose disease of the thigh secondary to pelvic varicose disease.
 At the superior 1/3 of the thigh it is located under the superficial fascia, like the GSV, but becomes very superficial below this level.
 In contrast with other tributaries, its wall is histologically saphenous-type with a thick media, running parallel and external to the GSV.

 The vein can be identified near the saphenous ostium by a typical ultrasonographic image the so-called Mickey mouse sign (the 2 ears will be the GSV and the ASV, the head is the common femoral vein).

 When the ultrasonography is performed, we can see it running across the anterior face of the thigh in a plan outside the femoral vessels, the GSV being at the inside of those vessels.